Dedicated Medical Malpractice Lawyers

 Medical Malpractice Lawyers in Tampa, FL

-We handle all types of medical malpractice cases involving a wide variety of medical conditions, surgeries, and other types of treatments.
-The basic categories of medical malpractice and other similar cases can be divided as follows:
+We handle all types of medical malpractice cases involving medical conditions, surgeries, and other types of treatments for affected clients throughout the Tampa, FL, area.
+The types of medical malpractice cases we are experienced in pursuing include:

-- Failure to make a timely diagnosis (e.g., heart attack, stroke, DVT, pulmonary embolus, cancer, infection, pressure sores)
+- Failure to make a timely diagnosis of severe health conditions such as heart attack, stroke, DVT, pulmonary embolus, cancer, infection, or pressure sores

-- Surgical and anesthesia negligence resulting in injury or death (e.g., hypoxic brain injury, paralysis, spinal cord injuries, nerve injuries, orthopedic injuries, eye injuries)
+- Surgical or anesthesia error such as hypoxic brain injury, paralysis, spinal cord injuries, nerve injuries, orthopedic injuries, eye injuries, or death

 Medical Malpractice Frequently Asked Questions